 What happens when the body is not able to use the B12 at a cellular level?

-High serum B12 per se is not harmful, but it indicates that there is an issue with B12 utilization
+High serum B12 per se is not harmful, but it indicates that there may be an issue with B12 utilization

 One reason for this is that B12 from food and most supplements is the form cynocobalamine.
 In order for the body to utilize it, it must be converted to Methyl B 12 (or methylcobalamine).
 This conversion happens in the gut.
 The intrinsic factor is necessary for this conversion.
 If a person doesn’t for any reason have sufficient intrinsic factor, this will not take place and the B12 will not be utilized.